lijason103/UserBioGenerator/README.md

 # UserBioGenerator

-A python script that generates random users with name, email, bio and list of random course indexes[within bounds].
+UserBioGenerator is a python script that randomly generates student users with attributes: name, email, biography and course enrollment information.